Briefings Threat landscape Offerings AI governance Assurance Cloud Contact →

 Technical documentation

-Conformity files that regulators will actually accept
+Conformity files that the AI Office will actually accept

 EU AI Act Art.
 11-13 · GPAI